tbarbette/retina-expe/README.md

 ## Physical testbed
 For the results in the paper, we used our own 100G machines.
 We propose to use CloudLab, a publicly available machine provider for research purpose.
-In any cases you need Mellanox NICs (ConnectX 4-7 or BlueField 1-2), hardware support for other NICs is untested.
+In any cases you need Mellanox NICs (ConnectX 4-7 or BlueField 1-2).
+Hardware support for other NICs is untested.

 ### CloudLab
 The profile used for the machines is available at [Retina-TAP](https://www.cloudlab.us/p/NetSched/retina-tap) .

 This profile will build a ring of 3 machines.
-Both client and server use their second interface to mirror packets to the dut running retina.
-The machine uses Ubuntu 20.04, we recommend doing the same.
+Both client and server use their second interface to mirror packets to the DUT running Retina.
+The machine uses Ubuntu 20.04.

 Create an account on [CloudLab](https://www.cloudlab.us/) then follow the link above and click on "instanciate".
 The profile has a parameter to set the machine type.
 You should select d6515 machines to have a 100G experiment.
 If none are available, then in general the c6525-25g are available.
 However it will run at 25G.